New carpooling initiative to lead to greener, leaner UN in Indonesia

 23 May 2023

-The UN in Indonesia today joined a UN carpooling initiative aimed to decrease its carbon footprint and its contribution to congestion on Jakarta’s roads.
+The UN in Indonesia today joined a carpooling initiative through UN Mobility to decrease its carbon footprint and its contribution to congestion on Jakarta’s roads.
 The move is part of the UN Secretary General’s reform effort to align the UN with today’s realities.

-Indonesia is among the first countries in Asia where the UN has launched a ride sharing scheme in a non-emergency situation.
+Indonesia is among the first countries in Asia where the UN has launched a carpooling scheme in a non-emergency situation under its UN Mobility programme.
 It is expected to increase operational efficiencies and avoid certain costs.

-The carpooling initiative promotes environmental sustainability through ridesharing, which participants can book through a mobile application.
-It offers on-demand transportation for UN staff, encourages car sharing among various UN agencies, and thereby boosts operational efficiency.
+The carpooling initiative promotes environmental sustainability through increased ridesharing, which participants can book through a mobile application.
+It offers on-demand transportation for UN staff, encourages car sharing, and thereby boosts operational efficiency.